Azure/azure-openapi-validator/docs/system-data-definitions-common-types.md

 ## Description

-Validates that system data references utilize the common types.
+System data references must utilize common types.

 ## How to fix the violation